 The first decade of the current century saw a renewed interest from a large number of stakeholders in the development of a national curriculum.
 A national independent statutory authority, now known as the Australian Curriculum, Assessment and Reporting Authority (ACARA) (Australian Curriculum, Assessment and Reporting Authority, n.d.1), was established to oversee the development of a national curriculum through liaison with state and territory education departments, extensive consultation with all stakeholders (Australian Curriculum, Assessment and Reporting Authority, n.d.2), and the employment of world class curriculum development professionals (Australian Curriculum, Assessment and Reporting Authority, n.d.3).
 Writing the now fully adopted national curriculum took place over several years, with the task divided into two sections: Foundation to Year 10 and Senior years (Years 11 and 12).
-Each section addressed both the overarching curriculum needs for each year level and the specific content to be developed for each subject area in each year level (or a band of several levels);
+Each section addressed both the over-arching curriculum needs for each year level (or a band of several levels);